Hand using calculator

 Request a Quote

-Church accounting refers to the organization, recording, and planning of a church’s finances.
-The process of church accounting is most similar to nonprofit accounting, since every church is also required to reinvest all of its funds into the organization and its mission.
-However, there are a few small differences between the two that we’ll cover in more detail later.
+Church accounting is the process of organizing, recording, and reporting a church's finances.
+It's fairly similar to nonprofit accounting since every church is also required to reinvest all of its funds into its mission and operations.
+However, there are a few small differences between the two that we'll cover in more detail later.

-Instead, the core of church accounting is accountability.
-Since your church relies on its congregation’s generosity to acquire the majority of its funding, your accounting practices should focus on demonstrating that you’re handling your supporters’ contributions responsibly and using your funding to make a difference.
+The primary goal of church accounting is accountability.
+Since your church relies on its congregation's generosity to acquire the majority of its funding, your accounting practices should focus on demonstrating that you're handling your supporters' contributions responsibly and using your funding to make a difference, not to turn a profit like a business would.

-When your church implements responsible accounting practices, you can experience several advantages, such as:
+When your church implements responsible accounting practices, you can experience several key advantages, such as:

 Four benefits of church accounting

 • Better stewardship of resources.
-By properly tracking and allocating your church’s funding, you can make the most of your resources to serve your community.
+By properly tracking and allocating your church's funding, you can make the most of it as you serve your community.

 • Data-driven fiscal decision-making.
-If your church keeps detailed records of its finances year after year, you can reference this data to set realistic goals and timelines as you plan for future growth.
+If your church keeps detailed financial records year after year, you can reference this data to set realistic goals and timelines for future activities.

 • Proactive risk management.
 Effective accounting practices help protect against financial risks like fraud and theft, which could damage your church's reputation.

-Church accounting is also important for maintaining compliance with legal requirements for religious and nonprofit organizations, as well as the Generally Accepted Accounting Principles (GAAP), which standardize financial reporting and recordkeeping across all organization types.
+Church accounting is also important for maintaining compliance with legal requirements for religious and tax-exempt organizations, as well as following the Generally Accepted Accounting Principles (GAAP), which standardize financial reporting and recordkeeping across all types of organizations in the United States.

 Key Church Accounting Documents